PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-05 17:00:39
+Last updated: 2024-04-05 17:01:12
-Random Quote: Man: "Hello, sir.
-Can I talk to you?"
-Gi-hun: "I don't believe in Jesus." - Seong Gi-hun
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar